-Nearly half the adults (44.8%) who drank alcohol drank at risk of long-term harm.2
+Nearly half the adults (44.8%) who drank alcohol drank at risk for long-term harm.

-In 2009/10 more than half of Aboriginal Wheatbelt women smoked during pregnancy.2
+In 2009/10 more than half of Aboriginal Wheatbelt women smoked during pregnancy.

-Between 2006 and 2010 there was a significantly higher hospitalisation rate due to alcohol, tobacco and other drug use by Wheatbelt residents compared with the State.2
+Between 2006 and 2010 there was a significantly higher hospitalisation rate due to alcohol, tobacco and other drug use by Wheatbelt residents compared with the State.

 The community survey identified drugs (63%) and alcohol (36%) as the 2 top public health issues.
-In addition, 54% of the residents said that addressing alcohol and drugs was the number one strategy needed to improve public health in Northam.
-5
+In addition, 54% of the residents said that addressing alcohol and drugs was the number one strategy needed to improve public health in Northam. $^5$